ProfessionalsBrian S. Hermann

 - An ad hoc group of first lien lenders in connection with the out-of-court restructuring of Country Fresh Holdings Company, Inc., a provider of fresh-cut fruits and vegetables and snacking solutions.
 The company’s restructuring provided for, among other things, (a) the exchange of approximately $400 million of existing secured indebtedness into $60 million of second lien debt and 100% of the company’s reorganized equity, and (b) a new-money cash infusion of approximately $35 million to afford significant financial flexibility to support the company's long-term growth prospects;

-- An ad hoc committee of senior secured noteholders of Gibson Brands, Inc., an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in connection with the company’s pre-negotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;
+- An ad hoc committee of senior secured noteholders of Gibson Brands, Inc., an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in the company’s prenegotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;

-- An ad hoc group of holders of secured notes issued by the holding company that owns Toys “R” Us’s international business in the cross-border restructuring of Toys “R” Us and certain of its subsidiaries and providing debtor-in-possession financing;
+- An ad hoc group of holders of prepetition secured notes and DIP notes issued by the holding company that owned Toys “R” Us’s international business in (a) the restructuring of Toys “R” Us and certain of its subsidiaries through concurrent proceedings in the U.S. and multiple foreign jurisdictions and (b) the provision of $455 million of debtor-in-possession financing, the proceeds of which were used to fund the company’s international businesses;

-- An ad hoc group of term loan lenders in connection with the pre-arranged chapter 11 restructuring of ATD Corporation, the largest replacement tire distributor in North America.
+- An ad hoc group of term loan lenders in connection with the pre-arranged chapter 11 restructuring of American Tire, the largest replacement tire distributor in North America.
 The company’s plan provided for the restructuring of over $2 billion of debt including the extension and modification of its term loan facility and equitization of its senior subordinated notes;

 - The ad hoc group of certain noteholders of Toys “R” Us, Inc. in connection with an out-of-court debt for debt exchange;